For Students & Teachers

 here for a full listing of the CCAs.

-We offer exclusive campus tours, talks and career exhibitions to help students gain insights into the 48 diploma courses that we have.
+We offer exclusive campus tours, talks and career exhibitions to help students gain insights into more than 40 courses that we have.
 Besides, you can also register your students for enrichment programmes that are specially designed to suit their interests and let them experience how our students live and learn in NP!

 here to find out more about the programmes we offer.